XenitAB/xenitab.github.io/docs/xks/developer-guide/best-practices.md

 Make sure you have written reasonable resource requests and limits.
 It is extensively documented [here](https://xenitab.github.io/docs/xks/developer-guide/scheduling-scaling#pod-resources).

-## Secret Management
+## Secret Management & External Resources

+If you communicate with things outside of your namespace, i.e. databases and such make you have checked the following.

 1. Make sure no secrets are commited to either source code repository, nor gitops repository.
+2. Use MSI (Managed Service Identity) to provide an identity for your pods.
+Documentation can be found [here](https://xenitab.github.io/docs/xks/developer-guide/cloud-iam).
-2. Load secrets using Secret Store CSI Driver.
-It is documented extensively [here](https://xenitab.github.io/docs/xks/developer-guide/secrets-management).
+3. How you load secrets is very specific for your own application.
+However, we have used and documented Secret Store CSI Driver.
+Documentation can be found [here](https://xenitab.github.io/docs/xks/developer-guide/secrets-management).

 ## Documentation